-- Liberty Specialty Markets ("LSM") Includes most Global Risk Solutions business outside of North America and global reinsurance. - National Insurance Includes U.S. admitted and non-admitted property and casualty in excess of \$150 thousand annual premium. - North America Specialty ("NAS") Primarily includes specialty lines and non-admitted property and casualty in North America. - Global Surety Leading global provider of contract and commercial surety bonds to businesses of all sizes. - Other Global Risk Solutions primarily consists of internal reinsurance programs.
+- Liberty Specialty Markets ("LSM") Includes most Global Risk Solutions business outside of North America and global reinsurance. - National Insurance ("NI") Includes U.S. admitted and non-admitted property and casualty in excess of \$150 thousand annual premium. - North America Specialty ("NAS") Primarily includes specialty lines and non-admitted property and casualty in North America. - Global Surety Leading global provider of contract and commercial surety bonds to businesses of all sizes. - Other Global Risk Solutions primarily consists of internal reinsurance programs.

-On May 31, 2019, the Company completed the acquisition of Insco Dico of AmTrust Financial Services, Inc. The acquisition of the international surety and credit reinsurance operations of AmTrust Financial Services, Inc. is expected to close in the third quarter, subject to regulatory approval and customary closing conditions.
+On May 31, 2019, the Company completed the acquisition of Insco Dico of AmTrust Financial Services, Inc. The acquisition of the international surety and credit reinsurance operations of AmTrust Financial Services, Inc. closed on October 2, 2019.